How to improve your child’s ISEB test scores

 Key features of Common entrance 13 plus

-• Flexible enough to allow candidates from schools which do not prepare pupils for the traditional range of CE subjects to offer a reduced number of papers.
+The CE examination is flexible enough to allow candidates from schools which do not prepare pupils for the traditional range of CE subjects to offer a reduced number of papers.
 Additionally, core subjects – most modern languages, Latin and Classical Greek – are offered at more than one level.
 Candidates are not expected to tackle papers beyond their ability.

 What are the ISEB 13 plus sub-tests?